PrefectHQ/prefect-aws/docs/ecs_guide.md

         logger.info("Hello from ECS!!")
     ```

-2. [Create a Prefect Project](https://docs.prefect.io/latest/tutorials/projects/#initializing-a-project) and, most importantly, define a [pull step](https://docs.prefect.io/latest/concepts/projects/#the-pull-section) to allow the worker to access your flow code.
+2. [Create a Prefect project](https://docs.prefect.io/latest/tutorials/projects/#initializing-a-project).
+In the `prefect.yaml` file, specify the code in the [pull step](https://docs.prefect.io/latest/concepts/projects/#the-pull-section) to allow the worker to access your flow code.

+TK good to show the code in text - copy-able flow code

-3. Deploy a flow to the ECS Work Pool
+3. Deploy the flow to the server, specifying the ECS work pool

     ```bash
     prefect deploy my_flow.py:my_flow --name ecs-test-deployment --pool my-ecs-pool